alpha-tango-kilo/advent-of-code-2021/day_05/README.md

 Got there in the end, still pretty happy with my solution on the whole, though `Line::traversal_vec2` and `Line::steps_between` are pretty ugly I think

 ## Part two

+Fortunately my solution already allowed for diagonals, literally all I had to do was remove the filter from line 8 of my part one solution